Reuters Group

 Reuters Group plc was a British multinational media and financial information company headquartered in London, United Kingdom.
-It was acquired by the Thomson Corporation in 2008, forming Thomson Reuters, and moving its head office to Toronto.
+It was acquired by the Thomson Corporation in 2008, forming Thomson Reuters, and moved its head office to Toronto.

 Reuters Group was best known for the Reuters news agency, which was the original business of the company.
-By the time of its acquisition by Thomson, the bulk of Reuters Group's revenues came from the provision of financial market data, with news reporting comprising less than 10% of its turnover.
+By the time of its acquisition by Thomson, the bulk of Reuters Group's revenues came from the provision of financial market data, with news reporting comprising less than 10% of its revenue.

 History

 Beginnings

-Paul Julius Reuter noticed that, with the electric telegraph, news no longer required days or weeks to travel long distances.
+Paul Reuter noticed that, with the electric telegraph, news no longer required days or weeks to travel long distances.
 In the 1850s, the 34-year-old Reuter was based in Aachen – then in the Kingdom of Prussia, now in Germany – close to the borders with the Netherlands and Belgium.
 He began using the newly opened Berlin–Aachen telegraph line to send news to Berlin.
 However, the telegraph did not extend the 76 mi to Brussels, Belgium's capital city and financial center.
 Reuter saw an opportunity to speed up news service between Brussels and Berlin by using homing pigeons to bridge that gap.

 In 1851, Reuter moved to London.
 After failures in 1847 and 1850, attempts by the Submarine Telegraph Company to lay an undersea telegraph cable across the English Channel, from Dover to Calais, promised success.
 Reuter set up his "Submarine Telegraph" office in October 1851 just before the opening of that undersea cable in November, and he negotiated a contract with the London Stock Exchange to provide stock prices from exchanges in continental Europe in return for access to the London prices, which he then supplied to stockbrokers in Paris.
-In 1865, Reuter's private firm was restructured, and it became a limited company (a corporation) called the Reuter's Telegram Company.
+In 1865, Reuter's private firm was restructured, and it became a limited company (a corporation) called the Reuter's Telegram Company Limited.
 Reuter had been naturalised as a British subject in 1857.

 Reuter's agency built a reputation in Europe for being the first to report news scoops from abroad, such as Abraham Lincoln's assassination.
-Almost every major news outlet in the world now subscribes to Reuters' services, which operates in over 200 cities in 94 countries in about 20 languages.

 The last surviving member of the Reuters family founders, Marguerite, Baroness de Reuter, died at age 96 on 25 January 2009, after having suffered a series of strokes.